-Have you ever wondered, “can employers check your workers’ comp history?”
-Or perhaps, you are an employer wanting to understand your rights and responsibilities when it comes to accessing such sensitive information.
+Have you ever wondered, “Can employers check your workers’ comp history?”
+Or perhaps you are an employer wanting to understand your rights and responsibilities when it comes to accessing such sensitive information.

 - Employers must adhere to privacy laws and regulations when obtaining workers’ compensation histories.